ethinethin/DDO-1/assembler/README.md

-# Assembler
+# DDO-1 Assembler

 See MANUAL.md for operation instructions

-## Problem:
+# Features to be implemented

-Label names can get confused if similar, e.g. "loop2" may be read as "loop"; I need to correct the string logic for this, but for now, I will just keep labels different ("loop1" and "loop2" would fix this problem)
+## Values alone on lines not implemented

-## This is not yet implemented:
+I want to implement values by themselves on lines, probably up to 4, e.g.:

-Store addresses (via labels) after labels, e.g.:
+    0 1 2 4                ; four words, specifying the values 0, 1, 2, and 4, respectively

-    ; on page 0
+I will probably need to add logic for storing ASCII strings "like this" and characters like this: 'c'

-    page2_label_location, page2_label
+## Address math not implemented

-    ; ...
+Address math is not implemented yet.
+For example, the following will not work:

-    ; on page 2
+    TAD var2+1             ; load the value 1 after var2 - NOT IMPLEMENTED
-    page2_label,
+    JMP .-1                ; jump to current address minus 1 - NOT IMPLEMENTED

-which would allow jumping to page2_label from anywhere, via `JMP (page2_label_location)`.
+# Style guide:

 All keywords should be capitalized and all labels should be lowercase (not mandatory but helpful).
 Indirection is specified by brackets, e.g.: